cbib/virhunter/README.md

 `predict`:
 - `ds_path`: path to the input file with contigs in fasta format
+- `nn_weights_path`: folder containing weights for a neural network module
-- `weights_path`: folder containing weights for a trained model
+- `rf_weights_path`: folder containing weights for a random forest module
 - `out_path`: where to save predictions
 - `fragment_length`: 500 or 1000
 - `n_cpus`: number of cpus you want to use